Family Separation Is Trump's Immigration Policy. Here's Why He Won't Own It

 House Republicans see the numbers (the public and private ones).
 Four public polls were released on the subject over the last couple of days — from CBS News, CNN/SSRS, Ipsos/Daily Beast and Quinnipiac.
 And they all show big majorities, around two-thirds of Americans, disapproving of separating families at the border.

 But there's a catch: they mostly show more Republicans approve than disapprove of the policy.
-That puts Republicans, especially those still facing primaries in a predicament — break with the president and risk facing a tough challenge over a cultural issue that fires up the base, or agree with him and risk losing in a general election in swing districts, where moderate Republicans and independents, who disapprove of the policy, are key to their re-election.
+That puts Republicans, especially those still facing primaries, in a predicament — break with the president and risk facing a tough challenge over a cultural issue that fires up the base, or agree with him and risk losing in a general election in swing districts, where moderate Republicans and independents, who disapprove of the policy, are key to their re-election.

 (Not) a "Democrat law"